MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 ## Configuration

-The test adapter will be configured using a JSON file named `JasmineNodeTestAdapter`.
+The test adapter will be configured using a JSON file named `JasmineNodeTestAdapter.json`.

 ````JSON
 {